-The actions required to minimise these risks: are you doing the best you can to ensure all risks are managed and minimized?
+- The actions required to minimize these risks: are you doing the best you can to ensure all risks are managed and minimized?

-Brio can draw up a bespoke health and safety policy for your workplace, whether it be a specific area of your workplace such as a Pool Plant Room, or your whole facility.
+Brio can develop a bespoke health and safety policy for your workplace, whether it be a specific area of your workplace such as a Pool Plant Room, or your whole facility.

 We can offer a comprehensive range of policies and procedures such as:

 - Procedures for a strategic health and safety management approach and the specific health and safety policy for the organisation.

 - The health and safety arrangements for specific health and safety hazards e.g. accidents, permits to work, stress.

 - Example detailed service area health and safety arrangements/normal operating procedures, specific operating procedures can be implemented

 - A procedure on ensuring documentation is kept up-to-date.